Inspired by “Hans-My-Hedgehog,” a Brothers Grimm tale

-He wasn’t as cute as a hedgehog, the closest thing he could be compared to, you wouldn’t have wanted him as a pet.
-He looked like he had fingernail clippings sticking out everywhere with one of each of their ends embedded in his skin.
+He wasn’t as cute as a hedgehog, the closest thing he could be compared to.
+You wouldn’t have wanted him as a pet.
+He looked like he had fingernail clippings sticking out everywhere, with one of each of their ends embedded in his skin.
 I’d rather be a pangolin, with artichoke armor instead of spikes.
-But who gets to chose?
+But who gets to choose?

 I wanted to help Zhao.
 Our families lived in apartment buildings right next to each other and I could see into one corner of his bedroom from my own.
 I watched him getting ready for bed one night, pulling at the spines near one ear and slowly peeling them back.
 He kept going, the bristles that had framed his face falling backwards into a loose hood as he pulled apart the edges covering his chest with the smooth motion of a zipper.
 The skin underneath looked as raw as the new cells under a severe sunburn.

 I couldn’t understand.
 If he could take it off at any moment, why didn’t he?
 How could he bear himself?
 Did his parents make him wear his coat of spines like my mom forced me to wear tights with my school uniform skirt—for shadowy adult reasons?
 It seemed impossible that Zhao would choose to be a monster when he had the option of the mere shine and bumps and fuzz of the rest of us.